MarioHM2004/java-Workshop/README.md

 ### step 2 - Write the Main Method

 Create the main method where we'll handle the user input and exceptions.
-We will use "scanner" class to read input from various sources like keyboard, files, etc. In the context of our exercise, we use Scanner to read input from the user via the keyboard.
+We will use ***scanner*** class to read input from various sources like keyboard, files, etc. In the context of our exercise, we use Scanner to read input from the user via the keyboard.

 ```java
 public class ExceptionHandling {